modxorg/Docs/en/building-sites/client-proofing/security/policies/permissions/index.md

 In practice, Access Policies are associated with User Groups (not with individual users).
 Access Policies are associated with a User Group, and users may be added to the group.

-Access Policies (ACLs) define lists of permissions (see Security --> Access Controls).
+Access Policies (ACLs) define lists of permissions (see Menu --> Access Controls).
 These lists contain groups of permissions that belong together.

 1. [Permissions - Administrator Policy](building-sites/client-proofing/security/policies/permissions/administrator-policy)
 2. [Permissions - Resource Policy](building-sites/client-proofing/security/policies/permissions/resource-policy)